 Ways to Get Students to Interact with the Sound Wall

-1. Use a “real” key to “unlock” the phonemes as you teach them.
+1. Use a “real” key to “unlock” the graphemes as you teach them.

-When it comes time to teach a sound you just uncover or “unlock” that sound.
+When it comes time to teach a sound you just uncover or “unlock” the graphemes.
 It sounds simple, but using a REAL key to unlock the sound really helps build anticipation and excitement for students.
 When you unlock that new sound with a real key students will literally be on the edge of their seats!

 2. Have students use mirrors to examine and discuss what the lips, tongue, and teeth are doing when making the sound.